 On another level altogether, we head west to Sydney’s other revolving restaurant.
 It’s in Blacktown, on the fifth floor of the Workers Club, with great views of…Blacktown.
 Or, as one writer rhapsodised, “On a clear day, you can see Rooty Hill!”
 Belatedly catching up with a 1970s trend, Hi-lights opened in 1994.

 Sadly, it didn’t appeal to everyone.
 “PLEASE NO. DON’T MAKE ME EVER HAVE TO COME BACK HERE AGAIN,” wailed a diner who was dragged along to celebrate his in-laws’ ruby wedding anniversary.
 The Sydney Morning Herald included the restaurant in an article on “Surreal Sydney” finding that the time-warp extended to the menu.
-Perhaps the locals saw the light, as the restaurant was leased out in 2013 and now operates as La Ruota Ristorante.
-It’s the only spinning Italian restaurant in the country.
+Since 2013, Hi-Lights has gone through a few name changes, for a time becoming La Ruota, the only spinning Italian restaurant in the country.
+It also spent a spell as Cucina Locale, but has since reverted to its original Hi-Lights name.

 Most Australian capital cities can boast at least one rotating restaurant.
 Some brave people are trying to visit them all.
 One Australian family recorded their visits, here and abroad, faithfully noting the speed at which each venue rotates.
 They did The Point at Wrest Point in Tasmania, HiLite 33 (now the C Restaurant) in Perth, the Four Winds at Crowne Plaza in Surfers Paradise, and Top of the World in Perth.
 They also visited the now-defunct Kangaroo Café, at the Cohunu Wildlife Park in Perth and the restaurant at Black Mountain Tower in Canberra, most recently called Alto, which closed in 2013.